 The following list from across Australia is a snapshot of curriculum materials, educational policies/practices, etc. that relate to Aboriginal and Torres Strait Islander languages, studies and curriculum perspectives.

-The Australian Curriculum, Assessment and Reporting Authority (ACARA) is currently developing Australian Curriculum materials for Aboriginal and Torres Strait Islander languages.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) has developed Australian Curriculum materials for Aboriginal and Torres Strait Islander languages.
 These were endorsed by the ACARA Council in November 2015 and are available for schools to trial and implement.